yazdanhaider/Hospital-Management/README.md

 # HealthHub - Advanced Hospital Management System

-HealthHub is a comprehensive web-based hospital management system designed to streamline healthcare operations and improve patient care.
+HealthHub is a comprehensive React-based hospital management system designed to streamline healthcare operations and improve patient care.
 This system provides an intuitive interface for managing appointments, patient records, doctor information, and administrative tasks.

 ## Features